apache/drill/_docs/sql-reference/data-types/020-date-time-and-timestamp.md

 * M follows a number of minutes.
 * S follows a number of seconds and optional milliseconds to the right of a decimal point

-### Interval Literal
+### Using the Interval Literal in Input

-You can use INTERVAL as a keyword that introduces an interval literal that denotes a data type.
+When you want to use interval data in input, use INTERVAL as a keyword that introduces an interval literal that denotes a data type.
 With the input of interval data, use the following SQL literals to restrict the set of stored interval fields:

 * YEAR
 * MONTH